developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/guide/sapandroid/index.md

 ## Speech Recognition

-EB 2.0 (and newer) supports the injection of speech commands into legacy SAP applications using text-to-speech (TTS) technology, allowing apps to speak to app users.
+EB 2.0 (and higher) supports the injection of speech commands into legacy SAP applications using text-to-speech (TTS) technology, allowing apps to speak to app users.
 Apps also can accept speech inputs via automatic speech recognition (ASR) and execute certain commands on a page, all without modifying the underlying server application.
 By default, TTS and ASR are disabled in the SAP package.
 See the [Voice Guide](../voice) for details.

 -----